Yes, he really IS your President

 I don’t doubt your disappointment.
 I don’t doubt your pain.
 I don’t doubt your fear, although I seriously think it misguided.

 Let me put it this way.
-If you think people are angry with you, and far, far, far, far, far less are than you might really serenitythink, then don’t feed the anger, don’t feed the hate by responding with anger and hate.
+If you think people are angry with you, and far, far, far, far, far less are than you might really think, then don’t feed the anger, don’t feed the hate by responding with anger and hate.

 We’ve spent the last year yelling and screaming past each other.
 No one was listening.